IIT-EnergySystemModels/openTEPES/doc/md/MathematicalFormulation.md

 ## Equations

-In this section, we replicate the mathematical formulation written in the code, which is specially oriented to numerical stability and efficiency, to make it easier for people to understand.
+In this section, we replicate the mathematical formulation written in the code, which is specifically oriented toward numerical stability and efficiency, to make it easier to understand.
 The names in parentheses correspond to the names of the constraints in the code.

 **Objective function**: minimization of total (investment and operation) cost for the multi-period scope of the model